tankerkiller125/graphgrc/scf/thr-03-threatintelligencefeeds.md

 # SCF - THR-03 - Threat Intelligence Feeds
-Mechanisms exist to maintain situational awareness of evolving threats by leveraging the knowledge of attacker tactics, techniques and procedures to facilitate the implementation of preventative and compensating controls.
+Mechanisms exist to maintain situational awareness of vulnerabilities and evolving threats by leveraging the knowledge of attacker tactics, techniques and procedures to facilitate the implementation of preventative and compensating controls.
 ## Mapped framework controls
 ### ISO 27001
 - [7.4.a](../iso27001/7.md#74a)